-11. Entrants retain the copyright in their entries but grant Fresher Publishing a perpetual non-exclusive royalty-free licence to publish, broadcast (across all media) and post the entry online and on any other platforms yet to be envisaged.
+11. Entrants retain the copyright in their entries but grant Fresher Publishing a perpetual non-exclusive royalty-free licence to publish, broadcast (across all media) and post the entry and any accompanying drawings online and on any other platforms yet to be envisaged.
 This licence will be deemed to include all the necessary rights and permissions to enable such use by Fresher Publishing, to fulfil the prizes and to complete the administration of this competition.

-12. By submitting a story the entrant agrees that Fresher Publishing may at its sole discretion edit, adapt, abridge or translate the entry for the purposes listed in clause 12 above.
+12. By submitting a story the entrant agrees that Fresher Publishing may at its sole discretion edit, adapt, abridge or translate the entry for the purposes listed in clause 11 above.

 14. Entries will be judged on the following criteria:

 15. The first round will be judged by writers and lecturers at Bournemouth University to produce a shortlist.
 The shortlist will be read and judged by the guest judges.
 One overall winner will be selected and a runner-up.

 16. The entries from the shortlist will be published in The Young Writers anthology and online.